-July; named to honor Roman dictator Julius Caesar (100 BC-44 BC).
-In 46 BC, Julius Caesar made one of his greatest contributions to history: With the help of Sosigenes, he developed the Julian calendar that we use today.
+July; Named to honor Roman dictator Julius Caesar (100 BC-44 BC).
+In 46 BC, Julius Caesar made one of his greatest contributions to history.
+With the help of Sosigenes, he developed the Julian calendar, the precursor to the Gregorian calendar that we use today.

 Ways to Get Vitamin "D"